Hill-Type Stability Analysis of Periodic Solutions of Fractional-Order Differential Equations: Introduction

-In classical integer-order models (i.e. first-order ordinary differential equations), stability of periodic solutions may be analyzed via the eigenvalues of the infinite-dimensional Hill matrix which correspond to the Floquet exponents, see \cite{Bayer2023a} and the references cited therein.
-These problems are understood quite deeply, with Floquet theory as their foundation.
-This theory may be applied in bifurcation analysis of periodic motion of mechanical systems, which is self-exited \cite{Horvath2022} or forced in the form of frequency response curves \cite{Youssef2025}.
-For LTP-FODEs, no similar theory has been established.
-When employing an approach analogous to that used for first-order systems, many difficulties arise for fractional-order systems \cite{Rezazadeh2016}.
 To reach a Floquet theory, results on fundamental solution operators for LTP systems are lacking.
 The more general case of linear time-varying systems was considered by \cite{Gomoyunov2020}, developing a fundamental solution matrix.
 Defining a monodromy operator and analyzing its spectrum, as done for functional differential equations \cite{Hale1977}, remains an open challenge in the study of LTP-FODEs.
 Previous studies performed transition curve analysis on the fractional-order Mathieu equation \cite{Rand2010,Shahroudi2024}, as well as on more general forms ~\cite{Daibiri2015}, also including first-order derivatives and time-delays.
-The latter work employs fractional-order derivatives with infinite memory, i.e. Liouville-Weyl-type derivative, which is of particular relevance to our study.
+The latter work employs fractional-order derivatives with infinite memory, i.e. Liouville-Weyl-type derivatives, which is of particular relevance to our study.
 However, the analysis of transition curves in the parameter space only gives information on stability boundaries and thus fails to completely characterize stability over a parameter space, nor does it give information about the type of bifurcation which may originate at the stability boundary.